 Jeff Gothelf, author of Lean UX explains the dilemma of agile roadmapping well, “One of the biggest challenges in product management is planning the work in a linear, visual way…Digital product development is not linear.
 It is iterative.
 We build some things.
 We ship them.
 We see how they impact customer behavior.
 We iterate them and ship again.”

 That’s why the right tool for the job is an agile roadmap—built to reflect the iterative manner of agile development.
-Here’s a few ways agile product roadmaps can differ from traditional ones.
+Here are a few ways agile product roadmaps can differ from traditional ones.

 Agile roadmaps communicate the strategy, not the plan.